KRON-TV: Independent station (2001–2006)

-January 1, 2002, was KRON's first full day as an independent station.
-That morning, KRON broadcast the Rose Parade from the feed of Los Angeles station KTLA (then affiliated with The WB), with Bob Eubanks and Stephanie Edwards as co-hosts.
+January 1, 2002, was KRON-TV's first full day as an independent station.
+That morning, KRON-TV broadcast the Rose Parade from the feed of Los Angeles station KTLA (then affiliated with The WB), with Bob Eubanks and Stephanie Edwards as co-hosts.

-With ABC, CBS, UPN and now NBC carrying their programming locally on owned-and-operated stations (KGO-TV, KPIX, KBHK—channel 44, now KPYX—and KNTV, respectively), and Fox and The WB under contract with KTVU and KBWB, respectively, KRON-TV became an independent station by default.
+With ABC, CBS, UPN and now NBC carrying their programming locally on owned-and-operated stations (KGO-TV, KPIX-TV, KBHK—channel 44, now KPYX—and KNTV, respectively), and Fox and The WB under contract with KTVU and KBWB, respectively, KRON-TV became an independent station by default.
 The station filled time slots formerly occupied by NBC shows with syndicated programming and expanded newscasts.
 The NBC network was near the top of the ratings nationally at the time of the disaffiliation, due to strong shows such as Friends, Frasier, Law & Order and ER.
 Without those NBC shows, KRON's ratings started to decline.
 The viewership of its newscasts began to fall substantially by the time the station regained a network affiliation.

-In 2005, KRON downsized its news production staff to send teams of two people, specifically a reporter and camera operator, to generate news stories on scene.
-SF Weekly reported in 2006 that KRON was the first major-market television station to make such a decision and commented, "the results at times are more akin to home movies than news programming broadcast to the nation's sixth-largest TV market."
+In 2005, KRON-TV downsized its news production staff to send teams of two people, specifically a reporter and camera operator, to generate news stories on scene.
+SF Weekly reported in 2006 that KRON-TV was the first major-market television station to make such a decision and commented, "the results at times are more akin to home movies than news programming broadcast to the nation's sixth-largest TV market."